I'm Honey!

 How do you love someone when it’s tough to do so?

 I thought long and hard about how to answer.
 In truth, we meet people in life who rub us the wrong way.
-Most incidents are easily resolved, some are never resolved, and then there are those people we love even when it is a challenge.
+Most incidents are easily resolved, some are never resolved, and then there are our loved ones—even when it is a challenge.

 How To Love People Who Are Hard to Love

-It is hard to be in the company of a person who is hard to love.
-We have immediate family members, in-laws, friends, and co-workers whose company we keep for personal reasons or because we cannot cut them out of our lives.
-We also have people thrust upon us.
+It is hard to be in the company of a person who is difficult to love.
+Sometimes, that person is a co-worker, a friend, a family member, loved ones—or even your significant other.
 So how do we hang in for better or for worse?
-We learn to compromise, which can pay off.
+We learn to compromise and look deeper, which can be a quiet miracle in itself.

 1. Think First About Your Feelings